neuralpain/oneclickwinrar/README.md

 ### [unlicenserar.cmd][unlicense]

 A stitch in time saves nine.
-Return to that 40-day infinite trial period and relive the pain.
+Remove your WinRAR license and return to that 40-day infinite trial period.

 > [!TIP]
 > Get the full package from the [releases page][release].
 It includes everything you need for customization.
 >
 > Yes, [customization](#customization).
-Read further down past the "features" and the "how to's" for the customization section.
-It might get a bit "technical".
+Read further down past the "features" and the "how-tos" for the customization section.

 ## Features